 To wrap up this list, I wanted to encourage you to journey beyond Oia during your time on Santorini!

-Some areas I highly recommend checking out are the black sand beaches, Kamari and Perissa, the red sand beach, Akotiri Lighthouse, and Santo Wines!
+Some areas I highly recommend checking out are the black sand beaches, Kamari and Perissa, the red sand beach, Akrotiri Lighthouse, and Santo Wines!

 P.S.
 You can read more about the different transportation options and things to do beyond Oia in my 3 Day Santorini Itinerary!